-- 13.1 All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), children of differing ages, as well as similar ages, can abuse one another. - Local Safeguarding procedures must be followed, and any incidents of sexual violence will be reported to the police.
-Schools should be part of discussion with statutory safeguarding partners. - 13.2 It is essential that all staff understand that abuse is abuse and the importance of challenging inappropriate behaviours between pupils.
-In addition to the information below, staff should familiarise themselves with the School's Child-on-Child Abuse Policy. - KCSiE 2023 states: "Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it." - 13.3 Staff must ensure that they create a school environment where pupil safety is paramount and where unacceptable or unsafe behaviour is not tolerated.
-Staff must be aware and alert to incidents of online abuse between children, consensual and non-consensual sharing of nude and semi-nude images, sexual violence and sexual harassment between pupils and bullying. - This includes upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause the victim humiliation, distress or alarm.
-Staff must be alert to possible signs of child-on-child abuse.
-Inappropriate language must be rigorously and consistently challenged. - 13.4 All staff should understand, that even if there are no reports in their schools, it does not mean it is not happening, it may be the case that it is just not being reported.
-Staff are advised to maintain an attitude of 'it could happen here' and be vigilant to any signs. - 13.5 It is important that staff are aware that pupils may not find it easy to tell an adult about their abuse.
-Pupils can show signs or act in ways that they hope adults will notice and react to.
-In some cases, the victim may not make a direct report.
-For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a pupil has been harmed or a pupil's own behaviour might indicate that something is wrong.
-If staff have any concerns about a pupil's welfare, they should act on them immediately rather than wait to be told.
-Staff must act immediately and report any concerns regarding child-on-child abuse to the DSL.
+13.1 All team members should be aware that children can abuse other children (often referred to as child-on-child abuse), children of differing ages, as well as similar ages, can abuse one another.

+Local Safeguarding procedures must be followed, and any incidents of sexual violence will be reported to the police.
+Schools should be part of discussion with statutory safeguarding partners.

+13.2 It is essential that all team members understand that abuse is abuse and the importance of challenging inappropriate behaviours between pupils.
+In addition to the information below, team members should familiarise themselves with the School's Child-on-Child Abuse Policy.

+KCSiE 2024 states: "Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it."

+13.3 Team members must ensure that they create a school environment where pupil safety is paramount and where unacceptable or unsafe behaviour is not tolerated.
+Team members must be aware and alert to incidents of online abuse between children, consensual and non-consensual sharing of nude and semi-nude images, sexual violence and sexual harassment between pupils and bullying.

+This includes upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause the victim humiliation, distress or alarm.
+Team members must be alert to possible signs of child-on-child abuse.
+Inappropriate language must be rigorously and consistently challenged.